fovi-llc/radicle-mcp/README.md

 ## Example Commands

-Once connected to an MCP client, you can use natural language to interact with Radicle:
+Once connected to an MCP client, you can use natural language to interact with both platforms:

+### Radicle Operations
 - "Initialize a new Radicle repository called 'my-project'"
 - "Clone the repository with RID rad:z2..."
 - "Show me the current patches in this repository"
 - "Sync this repository with the network"
 - "What's my Radicle node ID?"

+### GitHub Operations
+- "Create a new GitHub repository called 'awesome-project'"
+- "List my recent GitHub repositories"
+- "Create an issue titled 'Bug fix needed'"
+- "Show me open pull requests in my repository"
+- "Search for repositories related to 'machine learning'"

+### Cross-Platform Workflows
+- "Publish this Radicle repository to GitHub"
+- "Sync issues between Radicle and GitHub"
+- "Compare this repository on both platforms"

 ## Development